miguelgrinberg/slam/docs/reference.rst

   package must be a zip file in the format required by AWS Lambda.
 The zip files produced by the ``slam build`` command can be used here.

-- ``--template TEMPLATE``

-  Use a custom Cloudformation template instead of the default one.
-The ``slam template`` or ``slam template --raw`` commands can be used to generate a base template that can be customized to the project needs.

 - ``--stage STAGE``

   The stage that receives the updated Lambda function.
 By default this is the